You are here

 Changes to Federal Reporting Under ESSA

-The Federal Programs Unit is developing guidance and technical support for LEAs to meet federal reporting requirements, including templates and processes for linking to the SEA Report Card and/or CDE’s website to fulfill components of the LEA Report Card.
+The Federal Programs Unit is developing guidance and technical support for LEAs to meet federal reporting requirements, including templates and processes for linking to the SEA Report and/or CDE’s website to fulfill components of the LEA Report.
 Online trainings will be offered in the fall to prepare LEAs for meeting federal reporting requirements.

-ESSA requires that SEA and LEA Report Cards are developed in consultation with parents, presented in an understandable and uniform format and to the extent practicable in a language that parents can understand.
-All report cards must be published on a single web page.
+ESSA requires that SEA Reports are developed in consultation with parents.
+Both SEA and LEA Reports must be presented in an understandable and uniform format and to the extent practicable in a language that parents can understand.
+All reports must be published on a single web page.